 4.1 Distribution of IWs

 The distribution of IWs in the UKCS was evaluated at different time scales and intervals.
 Monthly maps of IW occurrence were generated for each month in the years 2006-2012.
 The monthly maps provide the best time resolution, appropriate for observing ongoing changes in IW distribution.
 However, the number of sensor measurements averaged over one month is relatively small (see Section 2.2) and this affects the accuracy of the IW occurrence maps.
 Selected examples of monthly IW occurrence maps are shown in Figure 8.
-The frequency of IW in the maps is presented using a colour palette in the range from 0.0 (dark blue) to 0.005 (yellow).
+The frequency of IW in the maps is presented using a colour palette in the range from 0.0 (white) to 0.005 (dark red).
 Masked areas are shown in grey.
-As can be expected, the higher frequency of IW occurrence is observed along seabed topographic features, such as shelf breaks, ridges and troughs (see Figure 1).
-High occurrence of IWs was observed at Dogger Bank in April 2007.
-A proliferation of IWs was also observed at the Wyville-Thomson Ridge in June 2008, at the edge of the continental shelf to the east of Rosemary Bank in January 2010 and in the Faroe-Shetland Channel in June 2011.
+As can be expected, a higher frequency of IW occurrence is observed along seabed topographic features, such as shelf breaks, ridges and troughs (see Figure 1).
+Figures 8(a)-(d) show proliferations of IWs observed at Dogger Bank in April 2007, the Wyville-Thomson Ridge in June 2008, at the edge of the continental shelf to the east of Rosemary Bank in January 2010 and in the Faroe-Shetland Channel in June 2011, respectively.

 Figure 9 shows the occurrence map calculated using all IW data available over the period of ENVISAT ASAR observations from 2006 to 2012.
 The map indicates the importance of Hatton-Rockall Basin and Wyville-Thomson Ridge in generation of IWs.
-The comparison of annual maps with monthly data (Figure 19) also shows high annual and seasonal variability of IWs in the UKCS.
+The comparison of annual maps with monthly data (Figure 8) also shows high interannual and seasonal variability of IWs in the UKCS.

-The annual composite maps of IW occurrence are presented in Figure 10 for years 2006-2012.
-It is seen from these maps that over the whole year the IWs are mostly present in the Hatton-Rockall Basin and Hatton Bank.
+Annual composite maps of IW occurrence are presented in Figure 10 for years 2006-2012.
+It is seen from these maps that over the whole year IWs are mostly present in the Hatton-Rockall Basin and Hatton Bank.
 The most significant years in terms of IW activity were 2006, 2010 and 2011.

-The monthly climatology maps of IWs occurrence are presented in Figure 11.
-The maps were generated by combining the same month over a period from 2006 to 2012.
+Monthly climatology maps of IW occurrence are presented in Figure 11.
+The maps were generated by combining the same month over the period from 2006 to 2012.
 These show that higher intensity of IWs is observed in the spring and summer period.
-These observations agree with the seasons when the UKCS waters are more stratified [19].
+These observations agree with the seasons when the UKCS waters are more stratified [25].